 Table 4c.
-Interaction of water regimes (W) with biochar (B) and glutathione (G) foliar application on wheat grain yield, and its components in both seasons.
+Interaction of water regimes (W) with biochar (B) and glutathione (G) foliar application on wheat grain yield,

 Conclusion

 We can, therefore, conclude that the use of biochar and glutathione foliar application markedly mitigated the adverse effects of water stress on plant growth, photosynthetic pigments, grain yield, and its components, proving that these sustainable methods enhance wheat production under water-stressed conditions with the application of biochar at 20 tons per hectare and glutathione at 300 mg/l.